libxengine/XEngine_APIService/README.en.md

 #### Database Env
 MYSQL database version 8.0 or above is required.
 Create a table through CreateDatabase.sql, and then import other sql table Modify the database configuration in XSQL in the configuration file to your
+The default configuration does not enable database support.
+If the database interface is required, you need to enable the database yourself

 #### Windows
 need to vcpkg configure third-part env.refer vcpkg install guide.after installed and execution:vcpkg.exe install lua:x86-windows opencv[contrib]:x86-windows libqrencode:x86-windows lua:x64-windows opencv[contrib]:x64-windows libqrencode:x64-windows